Quantum metrology: Examples

 One example of note is the use of the NOON state in a Mach–Zehnder interferometer to perform accurate phase measurements.
 A similar effect can be produced using less exotic states such as squeezed states.
-In quantum illumination protocols, two-mode squeezed states are widely studied to overcome the limit of classcial states represented in coherent states.
+In quantum illumination protocols, two-mode squeezed states are widely studied to overcome the limit of classical states represented in coherent states.
 In atomic ensembles, spin squeezed states can be used for phase measurements.

 Applications

-An important application of particular note is the detection of gravitational radiation in projects such as LIGO or the Virgo interferometer, where high-precision measurements must be made for the relative distance between two widely-separated masses.
+An important application of particular note is the detection of gravitational radiation in projects such as LIGO or the Virgo interferometer, where high-precision measurements must be made for the relative distance between two widely separated masses.
 However, the measurements described by quantum metrology are currently not used in this setting, being difficult to implement.
 Furthermore, there are other sources of noise affecting the detection of gravitational waves which must be overcome first.
 Nevertheless, plans may call for the use of quantum metrology in LIGO.